 Do You Need an Appraisal for a HELOC?

-A home equity line of credit (HELOC) is an effective way to tap into your home’s equity without having to refinance your current mortgage.
-Plus, opening a HELOC can be faster – and cheaper – than going through the full cash-out refinance process.
+A home equity line of credit (HELOC) is an effective way to tap into your home’s equity without refinancing your current mortgage.
+Opening a HELOC can also be faster — and cheaper — than going through the full cash-out refinance process.

-This is due, in part, to the relaxed appraisal requirements for most HELOCs.
-While nearly all home loans require some sort of appraisal, HELOC lenders utilize a variety of valuation methods that don’t necessarily involve a full in-person visit from an appraiser.
+That’s due in part to the relaxed appraisal requirements for most HELOCs.
+While nearly all home loans require some type of appraisal, HELOC lenders use a variety of valuation methods that don’t necessarily involve a full in-person visit from an appraiser.

-- Most HELOC lenders will require some type of appraisal.
-However, the process will typically be less extensive than with other mortgage products.
+- Most HELOC lenders will require some type of appraisal — but the process is typically less extensive than with other mortgage products.

-- In 2024, 46% of HELOCs and home equity loans used an automated valuation model (AVM) to simplify the appraisal process.
+- In 2024, nearly half of all HELOCs and home equity loans used an automated valuation model (AVM) to determine property value.

-- AVM appraisals utilize public data and advanced algorithms to generate a value estimate within minutes.
+- AVMs use public data and advanced algorithms to generate a value estimate within minutes, making them the fastest and cheapest option.

 The Short Answer on HELOCs and Appraisals

-The short answer is yes; in most cases, you will need to have an appraisal completed on your home to qualify for a HELOC.
-However, it likely won’t be the same type of comprehensive appraisal required when purchasing a home or doing a traditional refinance.
+In most cases, yes — you’ll need some type of appraisal to qualify for a HELOC.
+However, it likely won’t be the same comprehensive appraisal required when purchasing a home or completing a traditional refinance.

-According to the 2025 Home Equity Lending Survey conducted by the Mortgage Bankers Association, only 24% of HELOCs and home equity loans required borrowers to obtain a standard full appraisal.
+According to the 2025 Home Equity Lending Survey conducted by the Mortgage Bankers Association, only 24% of HELOCs and home equity loans required a standard full appraisal.

 Types of Appraisals Used for HELOCs

-If less than a quarter of HELOCs and home equity loans require a full appraisal, how are mortgage companies determining property values for the majority of borrowers?
-Typically, this is accomplished through other types of appraisals that don’t require a detailed interior and exterior inspection of the home.
+If fewer than a quarter of HELOCs require a full appraisal, how are lenders determining value for the majority of borrowers?
+Through alternative methods that don’t require a detailed interior and exterior inspection.
+Here are the five most common.

 Full Appraisals

-- You have credit issues/a low credit score
+- You have credit issues or a low credit score

 - You’re applying for a HELOC with a high loan-to-value ratio

-- Homes in your area have recently seen significant price depreciation
+- Home prices in your area have recently declined significantly

-- Other factors make your application come across as “high risk”
+- Other factors make your application appear higher risk

 Drive-By Appraisals